NastyaKurova/userAuth/README.md

 * Main page `/` shows links to Login and Register pages
 * Register page `/register` creates user and navigates to User page
 * Login page `/login` logins user and navigates to User page
 * User page `/user` shows user data : login, create date, last login date.
+Dates are in UTC Page is available for logged in users only

-Page is available for logged in users only
+System uses token to auth user.
+There is a log out button on main page